Model View Controller is a common design pattern used in

 The controller sends outputs back to the view so the user can see them.

-An example of MVC used in Java:
+An example of MVC used in an object-oriented programming

 Model: An Student class that models a student in a college.
 Students